KrisnaPutraP/eshop/README.md

 3. The primary disadvantage of not applying SOLID principles is that it makes the code harder to maintain, which in turn affects the software's robustness.
 Without adhering to SOLID principles, even a small change in the code can cause unintended ripple effects that may disrupt the software's functionality.
 Additionally, such software becomes more challenging to extend and test.
 For example, at `before-solid` branch, it will be incredibly difficult to maintain the code.
 Any change into the `CarServiceImpl` method functionality, the change could affects the entire `CarRepository` method behaviour, leading to fragile codebase.

+# Module 4: Test-Driven Development & Refactoring

+## Reflection

+>Reflect based on Percival (2017) proposed self-reflective questions (in “Principles and Best Practice of Testing” submodule, chapter “Evaluating Your Testing Objectives”), whether this TDD flow is useful enough for you or not.
+If not, explain things that you need to do next time you make more tests.

+In my opinion, the TDD (Test-Driven Development) flow is particularly useful for large projects that need to be reliable and maintained over the long term.
+When implemented correctly, TDD can lead to higher code quality, fewer bugs, faster debugging, easier refactoring, and better collaboration.
+However, personally, I find it challenging since I'm not used to creating tests before implementing the code.
+I believe it will take some time for me to fully adapt to this approach.
+But in the future, I plan to adjust and incorporate TDD into my workflow, allowing me to define user input scenarios first and then determine the most suitable implementation.

+>You have created unit tests in Tutorial.
+Now reflect whether your tests have successfully followed F.I.R.S.T. principle or not.
+If not, explain things that you need to do the next time you create more tests.

+I believe my tests follow the F.I.R.S.T. principles.

+For the "F" in Fast, my test cases are currently efficient since I am using Mockito, and the testing scale is relatively small.
+However, I'm uncertain whether the tests will still run fast if the testing scale increases to thousands of unit tests.

+For the "I" in Isolated, I think my test cases are independent of each other.
+The correctness of one test does not depend on any other test, so I believe I have followed this principle.

+For the "R" in Repeatable, since I am using Mockito, which doesn't rely on external environments and uses independent data, my tests are consistent and repeatable.
+Therefore, I think I have adhered to this principle as well.

+For the "S" in Self-Validating, all of my tests include assertions.
+However, I have not added messages to the assertions.
+To improve, I could add informative messages to each assertion, which would help testers better understand what's happening during the test.

+For the "T" in Thorough/Timely, I believe all of my tests cover all possible scenarios, including both the positive (happy) and negative (unhappy) paths.
+My tests for the Order model, repository, and service also have 100% branch and line coverage.
+While this doesn't guarantee perfect tests, it does ensure that I have accounted for many different cases.
+As for improvement, in larger-scale projects, I could add more tests to ensure that no edge cases are overlooked.